You've Come a Long Way, Baby: Title and artwork

 The title You've Come a Long Way, Baby was derived from a marketing slogan for Virginia Slims cigarettes.
-The cover art, conceived by Red Design, uses a photograph of an obese young man dressed in a T-shirt bearing the words "I'm #1 so why try harder" while holding a cigarette.
-The photograph was taken at the 1983 Fat People's Festival in Danville, Virginia, and provided by the Rex Features photo library.
+The cover art, conceived by Red Design, uses a photograph of an obese young man dressed in a T-shirt bearing the words "I'm #1 so why try harder", wearing a WAKG pin-back button, while holding a cigarette.
+The photograph was taken at the 1983 Fat People's Festival in Danville, Virginia, spotted by Cook in the Guardian, and provided by the Rex Features photo library.
 Cook spent years attempting to identify the man on the cover, hoping to pay him, but as of 2025 had not been successful.

 Additional photography for the You've Come a Long Way, Baby liner notes was provided by Simon Thornton.
 The cover image was changed in North America to an image of shelves stacked with records.

 Critical reception

-Critics liked You've Come a Long Way, Baby.
+You've Come a Long Way, Baby was highly praised by critics.
 According to Stephen Thomas Erlewine of AllMusic, it "came damn close to being the definitive big beat album... a seamless record, filled with great imagination, unexpected twists and turns, huge hooks, and great beats."
 In 2000, the album was ranked number 81 in Q magazine's readers' poll of the "100 Greatest British Albums Ever".
 The album was also included in the book 1001 Albums You Must Hear Before You Die.

 In 1999, it was certified 3× platinum by the British Phonographic Industry (BPI), 3×Platinum by the Australian Record Industry Association and platinum by the Recording Industry Association of America (RIAA).